Author

 Common Medical Tasks Handled at Home

-• Dressing changes and wound assessments
+• Dressing changes and complex wound assessments

-• IV therapy, injections, and central-line care
+• Intravenous therapy, injections, and central-line management

-• Cardiac, respiratory, and blood-glucose monitoring
+• Cardiac, respiratory, and blood glucose monitoring

 Who Provides Skilled Nursing?